Dynamical States and Bifurcations in Coupled Thermoacoustic Oscillators: Results and discussions

-From the two-parameter bifurcation plot [Fig.~\ref{fig:7}(c)], we observe LCOs in both the oscillators for lower magnitudes of mismatch (around $|\alpha|<0.05$).
+From the two-parameter bifurcation plot [Fig.~\ref{fig:7}(c)], we observe LCOs in both the oscillators for lower magnitudes of mismatch.
 We note that, on further increasing the magnitude of $\alpha$, the system attains AD or PAD state for recurring ranges of coupling delay ($\tau_c$).
-Varying $\alpha$ strongly affects the amplitude of oscillations in Rijke tube oscillator A (whose length is varied).
-For high values of $\alpha$, the oscillations in oscillator A are substantially suppressed regardless of the value of $\tau_c$.
-On the other hand, the suppression of oscillations in oscillator B (whose length is kept constant) is more affected by changes in coupling delay than by variation in $\alpha$.
-In general, we see that the oscillations in the longer tube (which has smaller amplitude of LCOs in the uncoupled state) are quenched better.
-As a result, we observe large regions of PAD\textsubscript{A} on the positive side and PAD\textsubscript{B} on the negative side of $\alpha$ in the bifurcation diagram shown in Fig.~\ref{fig:7}(c).
+Varying $\alpha$ strongly affects the amplitude of oscillations in Rijke tube oscillator B (whose length is varied).
+For high values of $\alpha$, the oscillations in oscillator B are substantially suppressed regardless of the value of $\tau_c$.
+On the other hand, the suppression of oscillations in oscillator A (whose length is kept constant) is more affected by changes in coupling delay than by variation in $\alpha$.
+In general, we notice that the oscillations in the longer tube (which has smaller amplitude of LCOs in the uncoupled state) are quenched better.
+As a result, we observe large regions of PAD\textsubscript{B} on the positive side and PAD\textsubscript{A} on the negative side of $\alpha$ in the bifurcation diagram shown in Fig.~\ref{fig:7}(c).
 We see significantly larger regions of AD for positive mismatch as compared to negative mismatch.
-This matches well with our analytical approximation discussed towards the end of this section, where we predict that lengthening oscillator A, i.e., setting $\alpha$ to a positive value, promotes the occurrence of AD in the delay coupled system.
+This matches well with our analytical approximation discussed towards the end of this section, where we predict that lengthening oscillator B, i.e., setting $\alpha$ to a positive value, promotes the occurrence of AD in the delay coupled system.
 The occurrence of PAD\textsubscript{A} and PAD\textsubscript{B} in two coupled non-identical Rijke tubes was experimentally demonstrated by Dange \textit{et al.} \cite{dange2019oscillation} and Sahay \textit{et al.} \cite{sahay2021dynamics}.